lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 Bringing Calm to the Confusion of Global Entity Management

-Cross-border companies are increasingly waking up to the need to take an integrated, global and multi-disciplinary approach to managing the good standing of their portfolio of legal entities in multiple jurisdictions.
+Cross-border companies are increasingly waking up to the need to take an integrated, global and multi-disciplinary approach to portfolio management.

 Lisa Wilcox, Global Head of Entity Management at TMF Group, shares her belief that effective entity management processes are the foundations of modern cross-border business in a chaotic world.